MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-classes-methods-properties/includes/4-excercise-implement-classes.md

     Game game = new Game(16);
     ```

-1. Now add several calls to your 'Print' method, passing it the 'Game' object ('game') you created, then call the 'NextGeneration()' property on the game ('game.NextGeneration') to create additional ants.
+1. Now add several calls to your 'Print' method, passing it the 'Game' object ('game') you created, then call the 'NextGeneration()' property on the game ('game.NextGeneration') to create more ants.

     ```csharp
     void Print(Game game)